Times Square Driver Richard Rojas Runs Through Streets Like Madman After Crash — Pics

 Moments after plowing his car into a crowd of people in Times Square, driver Richard Rojas was photographed running through the streets of New York looking like a total mad man.
 The expression on his face is seriously disturbing — like an aggressive bull seeing red!

 Following reports that Richard Rojas was possibly drunk and stoned at the time of the deadly Times Square car crash on May 18, these pictures of the driver definitely suggest he was not of a sound mind.
 The 26-year old looked like an absolute mad man running through the streets of New York right after ramming his Honda Sedan into a crowd of pedestrians going about their day.
-His arms and legs were flailing all over the place like he was trying to fly or appear more intimating.
+His arms and legs were flailing all over the place like he was trying to fly or appear more intimidating.
 It definitely worked, because tons of New Yorkers shielded their children and ran away from the horrifying scene.
-SEE THE SCARY PICS HERE.
+SEE PICS OF THE DRIVER RUNNING HERE.

 HollywoodLifers, are you disturbed by the pictures of Richard running through Manhattan?